 The first thing you should look for when you find an animal track is the track pattern.
-There are four unique track patterns which will help you narrow down the group of animals that are responsible for the print.
+There are four unique track patterns that will help you narrow down the group of animals that are responsible for the print.

-Bounders: Bounders place their front feet down, and in one motion they leap forward by lifting up their front feet and putting their rear feet in the exact spot where the front feet previously landed.
+Bounders place their front feet down, and in one motion they leap forward by lifting up their front feet and putting their rear feet in the exact spot where the front feet previously landed.
 Their tracks appear as two paws that fall side-by-side.
-Otters, weasels and other mustelids are bounders.
+Otters, weasels, and other mustelids are bounders.

-Hoppers: Hoppers move by placing their rear feet slightly ahead of their front feet and pushing off so their front feet land first and their back feet land in front.
+Hoppers move by placing their rear feet slightly ahead of their front feet and pushing off so their front feet land first and their back feet land in front.
 This pattern of leapfrogging is found in rabbits and rodents like mice, red squirrels, and chipmunks.

 Finding the track pattern helps you narrow down the animal you are trying to identify into larger groups, but that is only the first step of identification.
 You need to get up close and personal with the print, examining the details such as the size of each print, the number of toes, and more.

 Width/Length: Width and length help you tell the difference between closely related animals.
 Within the canines, a fox print will be smaller than a wolf print.
 Be aware that there is some overlap.
 A wolf pup may have the same size print as an adult fox.
 In these cases, you need to look for other clues, such as the tracks of the mother wolf or multiple tracks from a litter of fox kits.
 There also may be scat nearby as well.

 Number of Toes: The number of toes is important to tell the major groups of animals apart!
 Bears have five toes, while canines and felines have four, for example.